 - Move the dough to a lightly oiled bowl, form into a bowl, cover with plastic wrap, and place in a warm spot for about 60 minutes until about tripled in size.sound.

 - "Preheat" a Dutch oven with hot water, then dry and lightly coat with oil and move the dough into it.
-Cover and place in a warm spot and allow to double in size — about 30-45 minutes.
+Cover and place in a warm spot and allow to double in size โ about 30-45 minutes.

-- Bake for about 25-30 minutes until internal temp of about 200°, a nice crust, and a hollow sound.
+- Preheat oven to 450ยฐ conventional.
+Brush the top with some water.
+Bake for about 25-30 minutes until internal temp of about 200ยฐ, a nice crust, and a hollow sound.

 Recipe Notes